peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

 Decimal (base-10) arithmetic, such as that provided by this class, is appropriate for calculations involving such real-world data as prices and other sums of money, tax rates, and measurements.
 These calculations often involve multiplying or dividing one decimal with another decimal, or performing other operations on decimal numbers.
 Many of these calculations also rely on rounding behavior in which the result after rounding is a decimal number (for example, multiplying a price by a premium rate, then rounding, should result in a decimal amount of money).

 On the other hand, most implementations of  `float`  and `double` , including in C# and Java, store numbers in a binary (base-2) floating-point format and use binary floating-point arithmetic.
 Many decimal numbers can't be represented exactly in binary floating-point format (regardless of its length).
 Applying binary arithmetic to numbers intended to be decimals can sometimes lead to unintuitive results, as is shown in the description for the FromDouble() method of this class.

 About EDecimal instances

-Each instance of this class consists of an integer mantissa and an integer exponent, both arbitrary-precision.
-The value of the number equals mantissa * 10^exponent.
+Each instance of this class consists of an integer mantissa (significand) and an integer exponent, both arbitrary-precision.
+The value of the number equals mantissa (significand) * 10^exponent.

-The mantissa is the value of the digits that make up a number, ignoring the decimal point and exponent.
-For example, in the number 2356.78, the mantissa is 235678.
+The mantissa (significand) is the value of the digits that make up a number, ignoring the decimal point and exponent.
+For example, in the number 2356.78, the mantissa (significand) is 235678.
 The exponent is where the "floating" decimal point of the number is located.
 A positive exponent means "move it to the right", and a negative exponent means "move it to the left."
 In the example 2, 356.78, the exponent is -2, since it has 2 decimal places and the decimal point is "moved to the left by 2."
 Therefore, in the arbitrary-precision decimal representation, this number would be stored as 235678 * 10^-2.

-The mantissa and exponent format preserves trailing zeros in the number's value.
+The mantissa (significand) and exponent format preserves trailing zeros in the number's value.
 This may give rise to multiple ways to store the same value.
 For example, 1.00 and 1 would be stored differently, even though they have the same value.
 In the first case, 100 * 10^-2 (100 with decimal point moved left by 2), and in the second case, 1 * 10^0 (1 with decimal point moved 0).

 This class also supports values for negative zero, not-a-number (NaN) values, and infinity.
 Negative zero is generally used when a negative number is rounded to 0; it has the same mathematical value as positive zero.
 Infinity is generally used when a non-zero number is divided by zero, or when a very high number can't be represented in a given exponent range.Not-a-number is generally used to signal errors.